dgcameron/erpcloudextract/README.md

             - or some other ETL too or scripts: Alternative recommendation for large scale ETL/ELT.
 - ERP Cloud REST APIs: Limited data volume, not recommended.

-### **ICS (not recommended)**
+### **OIC (not recommended)**

-ICS connects your applications, on-premise with Cloud (Integration Cloud Service) and helps in design, monitor, and manage connections between your applications.
+OIC connects your applications, on-premise with Cloud (Integration Cloud Service) and helps in design, monitor, and manage connections between your applications.
 Automate & manage business Process (Process Cloud Service) Build Applications Visually (Visual Builder Cloud Service).
 ICS is generally a transaction integration platform, and while ICS supports bulk transaction extracts, this is not recommended for large data sets.
-ICS can chunk data, but the technology is better suited to real time transaction integration.
+OIC can chunk data, but the technology is better suited to real time transaction integration.
 Therefore this option will not be detailed in this document.

 ### **ADF View Objects**